-This section of the report sets out the key internal control findings we have identified during the course of the audit and highlights control deficiencies requiring management attention.
-Our work has been limited to those controls relevant to the audit of your statutory financial statements.
-The purpose of our audit work on controls is not to provide assurance in its own right on the internal controls and therefore we may not necessarily disclose all matters that might be significant deficiencies or deficiencies that heighten the risk of a fraud being perpetrated.
+This section of the report sets out the key findings we identified during the audit and highlights control deficiencies requiring attention from management.
+Our work has been limited to those controls relevant to the audit of your financial statements.
+The purpose of our audit work on controls is not to provide assurance and therefore we may not necessarily disclose all matters that might be significant deficiencies or deficiencies that heighten the risk of a fraud being perpetrated.